bonusking007/aba-public-main/README.md

 				if alive and ratio < 0.9 then
 					warn("[WWHub] Alt HP " .. math.floor(ratio*100) .. "% — resetting")
 					killCharacter()
-					-- รอ respawn จริงๆ
 					local w = 0
 					repeat task.wait(0.3) w += 0.3 until isCharReady() or w > 15
 					local nc = getChar()
 					if nc then afterCharLoaded(nc) end
 					task.wait(0.5)
-					if loopAlt and not roundPaused then tpToCF(altCFrame) end

-				elseif not alive and curHp <= 0 then
+				elseif not alive and curHp <= 0 then local w = 0
-					-- ตายแล้วรอ respawn
-					local w = 0
 					repeat task.wait(0.3) w += 0.3 until isCharReady() or w > 15
 					local nc = getChar()
 					if nc then afterCharLoaded(nc) end
 					task.wait(0.5)
-					if loopAlt and not roundPaused then tpToCF(altCFrame) end end
+				end
 			end
 		end